top of page

 Jordan K

-• Jul 7
+• Jul 7, 2025

-• 2 min read
+• 3 min read

-Radon is an invisible, odorless gas that can quietly accumulate in your home, putting your family’s health at risk.
+Radon is an invisible, odourless gas that can quietly accumulate in your home, putting your family’s health at risk.
 At Radon First, we believe every homeowner deserves to understand how a radon mitigation system works—and why professional installation makes all the difference.
 Let’s take you behind the scenes with our expert team.

 What Is Radon and Why Should You Care?

 Radon is a naturally occurring radioactive gas that seeps into homes through cracks in the foundation, gaps around pipes, and even through the soil.
 Classified as a carcinogen by the International Agency for Research on Cancer, radon is responsible for approximately 16% of lung cancer deaths in Canada, according to Health Canada.
-The only way to know your home’s radon level is to test—and if it’s high, mitigation is a must.
+The only way to know your home’s radon level is to test; and if it’s high, mitigation is a must.

 Radon Mitigation System